 According to Career One Stop, in 2011, a high school graduate (U.S.) earned about $451 per week, versus someone with a bachelor’s degree, who earned over $1000 per week.
 The unemployment rate for high school graduates was at 14.1%, but for those with a degree, it was at 4.9%.
 The U.S. Bureau of Labor Statistics showed similar numbers for 2013.

 Along with greater earning potential and lower unemployment rates, higher education also offers more career opportunities overall.
-In addition to careers that obviously require a particular degree such as accounting, psychology, engineering, and the like, note this article at Business News Daily; it reports that more and more employers are requiring a bachelor’s degree even for positions like executive assistant and IT help desk operator.
+In addition to careers that obviously require a particular degree such as accounting, psychology, engineering, and the like, this article at Business News Daily reports that more and more employers are requiring a bachelor’s degree for even the most basic of jobs.
 The article states:

 In other words, employers are seeing that those with higher education have the “practical skills” needed to perform the work required of them in today’s changing industries.

 It’s also worth noting that in many ways, attending secondary school can actually give you many “practical skills” that you would otherwise lack.
-The site scholarships.com makes some very good points about the benefits of higher education, saying:
+The site scholarships.com points out:

 “[Attending college] increases your ability to think abstractly and critically, to express thoughts clearly in speech and in writing, and to make wise decisions.
 These skills are useful both on and off the job. … A college education can help increase your understanding of the community and the world as you explore interests, discover new areas of knowledge, and consider lifelong goals.”